ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/install_jupyterhub.md

 https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh
 ```

-To downland and install Miniconda on the server, we'll use the ```curl``` command and and run the bash installer from the command line:
+To downland and install Miniconda on the server, we'll use the ```curl``` command and run the bash installer from the command line:

 ```text
 $ cd /tmp